cindyweiss/learning-journal/README.md

 My 3 reminders for keeping myself in a growth mindset are:
 1. It is ok to walk away from it, take a break before coming back to work if I get stuck
 1. **I will NOT get it right away, thats ok.**
-1. Remember to ask for help, _I am not alone in this!!!!_
+1. Remember to ask for help, _I am not alone in this!_